BY SOFO ARCHON

 Life is fundamentally unpredictable and so we can’t be certain about what is going to happen next.
 And although uncertainty is, in a sense, a blessing, since it allows space for freedom and change, at the same time it can feel like a curse.

 Being used to the known reality of our lives, most of us become attached to it and hence dislike change.
-The future is unknown, and how can we be sure that what we possess — for example, our health, material possessions, friends or love partners — will not be taken away from us?
+The future is unknown, and how can we be sure that what we possess — our health, material objects, friends, love partners and so on — will not be taken away from us?
 And, considering the inevitability of death, we tremble in the face of the unknown ahead of us.
 We are aware that at any time, even the very next moment, we might die.
 In fact, any moment we die will be the “next moment.”

-In order to feel more secure, we try to control life as much as we can, by constantly trying to fit the future to our expectations.
-Yet, the only thing we ultimately achieve by doing so is to put ourselves in a constant state of anxiety that prevents us from savoring the present moment.
-As put by Alan Watts:
+In order to feel secure, we are constantly trying to control life, by doing anything we can to fit the future to our expectations.
+Yet, ultimately the only thing we achieve is to put ourselves in a chronic state of anxiety that prevents us from savoring the here and now.
+As Alan Watts put it:

 “If to enjoy even an enjoyable present we must have the assurance of a happy future, we are ‘crying for the moon.’
 We have no such assurance.
 The best predictions are still matters of probability rather than certainty, and to the best of our knowledge every one of us is going to suffer and die.
 If, then, we cannot live happily without an assured future, we are certainly not adapted to living in a finite world where, despite the best plans, accidents will happen, and where death comes at the end.”